 After Charlie lost his best friend to pancreatic cancer in 2013, he set out to create a single mobile based support platform for cancer families who had trouble communicating and staying in touch.
-With over 20 years in Enterprise Software Sales experience, he understood the power of technology that was migrating to the iPhone.
-Charlie has worked at some of the largest software companies in the world such as SAP and Ariba as well at some of the most innovative Saas companies in the technology sector.
+With over 20 years in Enterprise Software Sales experience.
+Charlie has worked at some of the largest software companies in the world such as SAP and Ariba as well at some of the most innovative SaaS companies in the technology sector.
 He consistently sold the largest revenue license deals in those firms.
 He spends his free time outside so long as the temperature is above freezing: golfing, biking, running and hiking.

 Tim has more than 15 years of professional experience as a technologist building highly scalable web and mobile infrastructures.
 Currently his new focus is Big Data and work has begun developing solutions using IBM’s Watson technology within the Bluemix cloud.
 Finally, Tim is an IT security fanatic with over 10 years of experience running PCI compliant financial systems.
 He is well aware of CancerLife’s HIPAA compliance requirements and has ensured all critical patient information is “locked in the vault”.
 Tim has had many friends and family that have gone through cancer and improving a patient's quality of life is important to him.
 He is an avid golfer and father of 2 year old boy with a new daughter on the way.

 Mark also experienced the pain of losing a loved one when his mother passed away after 10 months of battling pancreatic cancer.
 He and his siblings fought constantly trying to figure out “what was best for mom”, while living thousands of miles apart from each other.
 Mark has launched two national communications divisions and developed campaigns for over one-third of the Fortune 1000.
 Until CancerLife, Mark did not have a legacy to stand on.
 His commitment to make a significant contribution to the greater good with CancerLife drives him every single day.